MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/connection-string-properties-analysis-services.md

 ::: moniker range="asallproducts-allversions || >= sql-analysis-services-2016"

-### Auto Sync Period
+### Auto Synch Period

 Sets the frequency (in milliseconds) of client and server cache synchronization.
 ADOMD.NET provides client caching for frequently used objects that have minimal memory overhead.
 This helps reduce the number of round trips to the server.
 The default is 10000 milliseconds (or 10 seconds).
 When set to null or 0, automatic synchronization is turned off.

 For performance reasons, the client libraries cache some information from the server, for example, certain schema rowsets.
-Auto Sync Period allows a user to change the time period after which the client library checks with the server whether or not the caches need to be emptied.
+Auto Synch Period allows a user to change the time period after which the client library checks with the server whether or not the caches need to be emptied.
 In general, you should not need to change the value from default.

 ::: moniker-end